cockroachdb/docs/v21.2/node-shutdown.md

 1. **Distributed query phase**: All [distributed statements](architecture/sql-layer.html#distsql) initiated on other gateway nodes are allowed to complete, and DistSQL requests from other nodes are no longer accepted.
 This step completes either when all transactions have been processed or the [maximum duration set by `server.shutdown.query_wait`](#server-shutdown-query_wait) is reached.

 1. **Lease transfer phase:** The node's [`is_draining`](cockroach-node.html#node-status) field is set to `true`, which removes the node as a candidate for replica rebalancing, lease transfers, and query planning.
 Any [range leases](architecture/replication-layer.html#leases) or [Raft leaderships](architecture/replication-layer.html#raft) must be transferred to other nodes.
-This step completes when all transfers are completed.
+This step completes when all range leases and Raft leaderships have been transferred.

     <section class="filter-content" markdown="1" data-scope="decommission">
     Since all range replicas were already removed from the node during the [decommissioning](#decommissioning) stage, this step immediately resolves.